-Grade Required Courses

-6 Language Arts Math Science Social Studies

-Social Studies/

-7 Language Arts Math Science Civics

-Social Studies/

-8 Language Arts Math Science Career Education and Planning
+Grade Required Courses 6 Language Arts - must emphasize literature, composition, and technical text Math Earth/Space Science Social Studies 7 Language Arts - must emphasize literature, composition, and technical text Math Life Science Social Studies/ Civics 8 Language Arts - must emphasize literature, composition, and technical text Math Physical Science Social Studies/ Career Education and Planning

-^{}Each middle school will offer at least one high school mathematics course for which students may earn high school credit.
+^{} Each middle school will offer at least one high school mathematics course for which students may earn high school credit.
+To earn high school credit for Algebra 1, the middle school student must pass the EOC assessment.
+Beginning with the 2012-2013 school year, to earn high school credit for Geometry, the middle school student must pass the Geometry EOC assessment.

-- B. The Career and Education Planning course is a required component of the Middle School Social Studies curriculum and will include online access to career planning options and tools.
+- Beginning in 2012-2013, an end of course assessment in civics education shall be administered as a field test at the middle school level.
+In 2013-2014, this EOC will constitute 30% of the student's final course grade.
+Beginning in 2014-2015, a student must pass the EOC assessment in civics in order to pass the course and be promoted from the middle grades.
+The school principal or designee shall determine whether a student who transfers to the middle school, and who has successfully completed a civics course at the previous school, must take the Civics EOC.
+[FS 1008.22(3)(C)(2)(b)] - B. The Career and Education Planning course is a required component of the Middle School Social Studies curriculum and will include online access to career planning options and tools.
 In grade 8, students will develop a personalized academic and career plan signed by student, teacher, and parent/guardian.
 The plan will be reviewed and updated by the student and school counselor. - C. Each middle school must conduct an annual parent meeting in the evening or on a weekend to inform parents about the course curriculum and activities.
-[FS 1003.4156(1)(a)1-5]
+[FS 1003.4156(1)(a)(1-5)]